bessagroup/abaqus2py/README.md

 ## Community Support

-If you find any **issues, bugs or problems** with this template, please use the [GitHub issue tracker](https://github.com/bessagroup/bessa-pypi-template/issues) to report them.
+If you find any **issues, bugs or problems** with this template, please use the [GitHub issue tracker](https://github.com/bessagroup/abaqus2py/issues) to report them.

 ## License

-Copyright 2023, Martin van der Schelling
+Copyright 2023, Bessa Research Group

 All rights reserved.

 This project is licensed under the BSD 3-Clause License.
-See [LICENSE](https://github.com/bessagroup/bessa-pypi-template/blob/main/LICENSE) for the full license text.
+See [LICENSE](https://github.com/bessagroup/abaqus2py/blob/main/LICENSE) for the full license text.